JordanWu1997/YSO_Hunters/README.md

 - ~~Reduce the errors about extinction correction~~
 - ~~Use marginal curved surface instead of the marginal plane (position support vector)~~
 - Add 1 more band to multi-D galaxy probability
-- Add new extinction test (Apply for selecting Liable YSO candidates)
+- Add new extinction test (application for selecting reliable YSO candidates)

 ## **IV.Step**
 <img src='Templates_and_Charts/Steps.png'/>